Applications Open: October 1, 2020

-*NOTE: The statistics/calculus course must have been completed with a grade of B- or higher, and within six years of the MPH program application year.
+*NOTE: The statistics/calculus course must have been completed with a grade of B- or higher, and within six years of the MPH program application year (For Fall 2020 Admission - May/June 2015).
 If this is not the case for an applicant, the application will still be reviewed, and if the applicant is recommended for admission, a condition of admission will be a refresher statistics course completed with a grade of B- or higher before MPH program fall semester commencement.
 If this admission condition is not met before the start of the first fall semester, the student will need to reapply to the MPH program for a future year; the SF State MPH program does not defer admissions.
 Because it takes time to find space in a suitable college statistics course, if you have not met the admission criterion of a statistics/calculus course taken with a grade of B- or higher and within six years of the intended MPH program application year, it is strongly recommended that you enroll in an inferential statistics course as soon as possible, rather than waiting for the application admission decision.
-View detailed information about all four of the course requirements.

-- Analytical Writing Section: Graduate-level proficiency in written English, usually demonstrated by a score of 4.0 or higher on the Analytical Writing Section of the GRE General Test.
-Applicants scoring under a 4.0 may still be admitted with additional proof of graduate-level proficiency in written English, and should submit a college/post-college professional academic writing sample with their application.
+- Applicants scoring under a 4.0 may still be admitted with additional proof of graduate-level proficiency in written English, and should submit a college/post-college professional academic writing sample with their application.

 - If applicable, TOEFL test or equivalent; consult the SF State Division of Graduate Studies website.

 - Those who have linguistic competence in English and a second language have a strengthened application.